GeekLaunch/geeklaunch.github.io/content/blog/smart-contract-security-near.md

 #### Callee and callback gas

-When attaching gas to cross-contract calls, there are two values to play with: _static gas_ and _gas weight_.
-Static gas is the guaranteed minimum amount of gas that will be made available to the receipt.
-If that much gas is not available to the caller, the current receipt will reject.
-If, after distributing the static gas to all produced receipts, there is still gas remaining, it will be distributed to the receipts proportionally based on their gas weight.
-All produced receipts have a default gas weight of `1`, meaning they will all receive the same share of leftover gas.
-However, if the gas weight is set to `0`, the receipt will not receive any leftover gas.
+When attaching gas to cross-contract calls (promises), there are two values to play with: _static gas_ and _gas weight_.
+Static gas is the guaranteed minimum amount of gas that will be made available to the promise.
+If that much gas is not available to the caller, the current call will reject.
+If, after distributing the static gas to all produced promises, there is still gas remaining, it will be distributed to the promises proportionally based on their gas weight.
+All promises have a default gas weight of `1`, meaning they will all receive the same share of leftover gas.
+However, if the gas weight is set to `0`, the promise will not receive any leftover gas.
 I recommend testing the functions you plan to call to discover the minimum amount of gas necessary to complete the calls.
-Gas consumption is a bit difficult to predict, so practical testing is probably the safest bet.
+Gas consumption is a bit difficult to predict, so I recommend practical testing.

+At the same time, gas limits are not a substitute for proper security practices, and can even be a source of problems if gas conditions unexpectedly change:

+- The protocol could update the cost of different VM actions.
+- Third-party contracts could get updated.
+- Workloads could be unexpectedly large or small.

+Of course, running out of gas causes issues for users or callers.
+On the other hand, if gas limits are the primary security factor in a cross-contract call, unforeseen drops in gas usage would invalidate those assumptions.

 #### Callback naming